-The International Powered Access Federation (IPAF) calling for comments from powered access platform users on managing inspections, maintenance and thorough examinations of their equipment.
+The International Powered Access Federation (IPAF) calling for comments from powered access platform users on managing access platform inspection, maintenance and thorough examinations of their equipment.

 The Strategic Forum Plant Safety Group has produced some draft guidance entitled Managing the safe condition of Mobile Elevating Work Platforms – A practical approach to Inspection, Maintenance and Thorough Examination of Mobile Elevating Work Platforms (MEWPs).

-Ensuring access equipment is in safe working order is required by UK law and is also important to prevent serious accidents, extend the lifespan of a machine and ensure a legal and protected resale value.
+An access platform inspection is required by UK law and is also important to prevent serious accidents, extend the lifespan of a machine and ensure a legal and protected resale value.

 The main types of access platform inspection are:

-– Six-monthly or annual inspection/examination by a competent person
+– Six-monthly or annual access platform inspection /examination by a competent person

-– Major inspections within ten years of service
+– Major access platform inspections within ten years of service

 A record of these checks should be kept throughout the machine’s lifespan and used to evidence safe working or passed on to the new owner when it is sold.